 Zabaglione is a traditional Italian dessert custard, and "sabayon" is the French translation.
 My sabayon is made with egg yolks and pink Moscato, and then dark chocolate is whisked into the hot mixture.

-This is not a complicated recipe, but when your hungry fans take a bite they will be amazed at the deep, rich flavor.
+This is not a complicated dish, but it's so decadent that when your hungry fans take a bite they will be amazed at the deep, rich flavor.